 Material Design has boomed in 2015 and will continue to go strong in 2016.
 It’s the perfect style for Responsive Web Design.

 4. Card Style Interfaces

-We see “Card” design in everywhare from apps to websites to printed pieces.
+We see “Card” design in everywhere from apps to websites to printed pieces.
 Now it has proven to be a great tool for designers working on responsive websites.
-Since they act as “content containers”, their rectangular shape makes them easier to re-arrange for different device breakpoints.
+Since they act as “content containers”, their rectangular shape makes it easier to re-arrange for different device breakpoints.